Mixed Dimer Configuration Model in Type D Cluster Algebras

 Suppose that two nodes of different colors can be connected by a path of length 2 in $G$.
 (Note that no path of length 1 can connect nodes of different colors by definition.)
-In this case, it suffices to look at $D_4$ as with higher $D_n$, the nodes $y,z$ move farther away from the other nodes and cannot be connected by a path of length 2.
+In this case, it suffices to look at $D_4$, as with higher $D_n$, the nodes $y,z$ move farther away from the other nodes and cannot be connected by a path of length 2.
 Both edges in this path of length two must be boundary edges of $G$, i.e. edges that do not straddle two different tiles in $G$.
 Moreover, with respect to the full graph $G$, one is colored black to white clockwise and the other must be colored white to black clockwise.
 By definition of $M_-$, we do not distinguish boundary edges that are oriented white to black clockwise.
 So, only the edge oriented black to white clockwise will appear in $M_-$ which means that this path cannot be contained in $M_-$. \allowbreak Now suppose that there is a path of length 3 in $G$ connecting nodes of different colors.
-In this case, it suffices to look at $D_5$ as with higher $D_n$, the nodes $y,z$ move farther away from the other nodes and cannot be connected by a path of length 3.
+In this case, it suffices to look at $D_5$, as with higher $D_n$, the nodes $y,z$ move farther away from the other nodes and cannot be connected by a path of length 3.
 In order to connect nodes of different colors, this path would have to traverse over a white to black clockwise edge on the boundary of $G_2$.
-This is because in any orientation of $D_5$, we see that because paths cannot be formed using the white to black clockwise oriented edges with respect to the hexagon in $M_-$. \allowbreak The following diagram represents the minimal matching when $\underline{d}=(1,2,2,1,1)$, i.e. Case 1 in Section \ref{sec:nodes}.
+This is because in any orientation of $D_5$, paths cannot be formed using the white to black clockwise oriented edges with respect to the hexagon in $M_-$. \allowbreak For $D_5$, there are two positive roots that make it potentially possible for nodes of different color to be connected; either $\underline{d}=(1,2,2,1,1)$ or $\underline{d}=(1,1,2,1,1)$.
+The following diagram represents the minimal matching when $\underline{d}=(1,2,2,1,1)$, i.e. Case 1 in Section \ref{sec:nodes}.
 In all possible orientations of $D_5$, paths in $M_-$ do not connect nodes of different colors\footnote{Just like in the $D_4$ case above, we superimpose together the various possible base graphs for $D_5$, but use dotted edges to illustrate the contrasts.}.

 The next diagram represents the minimal matching when $\underline{d}=(1,1,2,1,1)$ i.e. Cases 2a and 2b in Section \ref{sec:nodes}.
 In all possible orientations of $D_5$, paths in $M_-$ do not connect nodes of different colors.